-Is 2020 a good year to sell your house?
+Is 2021 a good year to sell your house?

 How to sell your house quickly in this market

-Make the most of autumn 2020
+1. Make the most of the market

-Give your exterior a spruce-up
+2. Give your exterior a spruce-up

-The first thing buyers see when viewing your home is the outside, so make sure it’s looking its best to make a great first impression.
+The first thing buyers see when viewing your home is the outside, so make sure it’s looking its best to make a great first impression:

-- Jet wash paths and driveways and store away bins
+• Jet wash paths and driveways and store away bins

-- Give your front door a lick of paint or a wash down
+• Give your front door a lick of paint or a wash down

-- Place some autumnal plants or pots
+• Place some spring plants or pots

-Declutter your property
+3. Declutter your property

 Buyers need to be able to visualise living in your home with their own things.